Etc1234567/Etc1234567/README.md

   </a>

 ###    :woman_technologist: About Me:
-I am a Junior Developer who recently completed LaunchCode's Java bootcamp 🚀
+I am a Junior Developer and a double bootcamp graduate (LaunchCode🚀and CodingDojo)
-- 🔭 I’m currently enrolled in CodingDojo's Web Development bootcamp
+- 🔭 I’m currently working as a Junior Developer in fintech
-- 🌱 I’m currently learning C#/.NET
+- 🌱 I’m currently learning Angular
 - 😄 Pronouns: she/her
 - 🧐 Interested in: application and web development, robotics, game development
 - ❤ Gaming, travel, coffee, the beach 🌴